josesanoli/WeatherApp/README.md

 Just tap the button to get a new location weather.
 If there is a city in the location the app show its name, else the coordinates will be shown.

 ### API Key
-You will need to provide API KEY to fetch the data from Weather API First, Signup at https://openweathermap.org/ and get your API KEY.
+You will need to provide API KEY to fetch the data from Weather API.

+First, Signup at https://openweathermap.org/ and get your API KEY.

 Then, copy the Key and write it in APIEndpoints.swift file at API_KEY constant.

 ### ChangeLog